s3633096/SEPM/cincoticket/README.txt

 ### Viewing and Closing Tickets: Technicians
-When logged in as a Technician, you can see all open tickets assigned the Technician using option '1'.
+When logged in as a Technician, you can see all open tickets assigned the Technician using option '1' (Hardcoded sample tickets while we implement the functionality, for testing purposes).
 From here, tickets can be marked as closed by following the menu prompts.
 To view all closed tickets (regardless of assignment), use menu option '4' when logged in as a Technician.